 Flights

-Students are responsible for arranging their own flights to Reykjavik and transportation to the University of Iceland Student Hostel.
-The Keflavík International Airport (airport code KEF) is approximately 45-50 minutes from campus.
-There is hourly bus service from the airport to Reykjavik bus terminal.
+Students are responsible for arranging their own flights to Reykjavik and transportation to the Student Hostel at the campus of the University of Iceland.
+The Reykjavik (Keflavik) airport (airport code KEF) is approximately 25-30 minutes from campus, Hringbraut 29, Reykjavík 101, 5102828.

 Safety While Abroad